openmedlab/USFM/README.md

 ### 2. Installing USFM

-#### Install USFM from the source for better development and debugging.
+#### Install USFM from the source for better development and debugging

 ```bash
 # In the folder USFM